 In Missouri, relocation typically refers to a change in the child’s primary residence for more than 90 days.
 A temporary absence (less than 90 days), such as for summer vacation, does not count as relocation.
-If the relocation occurs, it may have a significant impact on the child custody arrangement.
+If the relocation occurs, it may significantly impact the child custody arrangement.

-If you are considering relocating, it is important to understand how Missouri law will treat the move.
-Missouri courts will always put the child’s best interests first when making a decision about relocation.
-This means that, even if you have primary physical custody of the child, the court may still restrict or prohibit your relocation if it would not be in the child’s best interests.
+If you are considering relocating, it is essential to understand how Missouri law will treat the move.
+Missouri courts will always prioritize the child’s best interests when relocating.
+This means that even if you have primary physical custody of the child, the court may still restrict or prohibit your relocation if it is not in the child’s best interests.

 Missouri Relocation Statute: What Happens When a Relocating Parent Wants to Move?

-In case one parent has to move to another city, out of state, or even out of the country, the State of Missouri has child relocation laws that determine a particular timeline of the events that parents have to follow before they begin their move.
+If one parent has to move to another city, out of state, or even out of the country, the State of Missouri has child relocation provisions that determine a particular timeline of the events that parents must follow before they begin their move.
 In addition, these laws also outline strict notice requirements.

 According to the Missouri child custody laws, courts, among other factors, have to consider the “mental and physical health of all individuals involved, including any history of abuse” when determining custody or visitation arrangements.

 Suppose there is evidence of violent behavior of the non-custodial parent against the minor child or former spouse.
 In that case, Missouri courts may also consider the stability and safety the proposed move would bring.